Saturday, September 27, 2025

 "Correct design" requires the intelligent use of some space (Con #1).
 If not designed correctly, it could have "undesirable effects on stability" (Con #2).
 Skilled designing could be required for a retrofit (Con #3).
 An improperly designed system "could be noisy" (Con #4).
 Designs created by an expensive naval architect could be expensive (Con #6).
 Even more expensive if designed incorrectly and needing redesign (duh).
 Of course, all of these difficulties also pertain to every other type of roll attenuation system available.
 And all of the other systems are going to cost more than $34.
 And all other types do not allow for inexpensive incremental experimentation in tuning the system as allowed with an ARB.
 It turns out that "correct design" of an ARB can be a DIY project for the small recreational vessel.
 A gigantic Pro only available for the ARB.

-For instance, the installation process for some forms of recreational vessel roll attenuation systems begin with 1) "haul out your boat" and 2) "cut a hole in your hull."
+For instance, the common installation process for some forms of recreational vessel roll attenuation systems begin with 1) "haul out your boat" and 2) "cut a hole in your hull."
 Sounds costly and makes me more nervous than a bag of water on my flying bridge deck.
-If you don't want to haul out and drill holes, then "install a $50,000 gyroscope and the required $15,000 generator."
+If you don't want to haul out and drill holes, then "install a $50,000 gyroscope and the required $15,000 240V generator."
 That's more than I paid for my boat.
 Or "fabricate 20 foot masts operated by electronic winches" and then "drag stuff through the water" to make it work.
 Really?
 Is there is someplace that doesn't have low bridges, crab pots, abandoned gill nets, submerged rocks and floating snags?
 What fun is that?

-Next, I need to experiment with what a $34 roll attenuation system can do.
+Next, I need to experiment with what a cheap roll attenuation system can do.
 Specifically, what must it need to accomplish to be worth the time and expense of "installation?"
 We could look at it mathematically.
 If the installation of a $52,000 hydraulic fin roll attenuation system reduces an 11 degree roll to a one decree roll (a delta of 10 degrees), what must a $34 ARB system do for an 11 degree roll?
 If I've done the math correctly, a $34 stabilization system should reduce an 11 degree roll to a 10.9925 degree roll based on a simple cost/benefit analysis.
 Any additional roll attenuation is a win for the ARB system.
 I should have some test results in Anti-Roll Bag ver.
 2.1.
 Anti-Roll Bag ver.
 2.1.

 * Roll attenuation systems are often called stabilization systems.
 I'll try to stay away from that misnomer.
 The stabilization of a vessel generally remains the same and a roll attenuation system merely makes things more comfortable by damping the vessel's roll.
 Still, "stabilization system" is so commonly used that I'll likely use the term inadvertently.